mirri66/xgbmagic/README.md

 # xgbmagic
-xgbmagic takes a pandas dataframe and uses XGBoost to train a model.
+xgbmagic takes a automatically runs a standard workflow for using XGBoost to train a model based on a pandas dataframe.

-Performs one-hot encoding for categorical features, and drops uninformative features.
+- performs one-hot encoding for categorical features,
+- drops uninformative features (no variability, too many missing values...)
+- trains the model
+- plots most important features

 ## Documentation
 Input parameters: